Composition Theorems and Privacy Budget Management

-As introduced earlier, applying a differential privacy mechanism like noise addition in a single round of federated learning provides an (ϵ,δ) guarantee for that specific interaction.
+Applying a differential privacy mechanism, such as noise addition, in a single round of federated learning provides an (ϵ,δ) guarantee for that specific interaction.
 However, federated learning typically involves numerous communication rounds, sometimes hundreds or thousands.
 Each round potentially leaks a small amount of information.
 A critical question arises: how does the overall privacy loss accumulate across these multiple rounds?
 Simply stating the per-round guarantee is insufficient; we need to understand the total privacy cost over the entire training process.
 This is where composition theorems become essential.

 Imagine repeatedly querying a database (or in our case, repeatedly receiving noisy aggregated updates derived from client data) using DP mechanisms.
 Each query introduces some privacy loss.
 Composition theorems provide bounds on the total privacy loss after a sequence of such queries or mechanisms.